Apiyo4/sacco-matatu/README.md

 # Sacco Matatu

-This is a cross-platform mobile application that enables the Sacco employees to enter matatu trip details.
+Sacco Matatu is a cross-platform mobile application that enables Sacco employees to collect trips information for public service vehicles at various pick-up points.
 ## Tech Used
 Flutter, HTML,Javascript, CSS, Python, Flask